Class Instructors

 Mary Brown took her first basket weaving class in 1994 in a small basket shop.
 Lessons lasted a year, but she kept weaving at the shop until it closed a decade later.
 The napkin basket she made in that first lesson still sits on her kitchen table.
 She attended her first basket weaving convention in 2004, with four of her weaving friends, and never looked back.
 That was the first of many conventions she has attended all over the country.
 She began teaching in 2000 and has taught in Texas and the Oklahoma and Missouri state conventions.
 Mary loves experimenting with shape, color and non-traditional weaving materials.
 Twining is her favorite weaving technique and loves doing braided borders on her baskets.
 She still enjoys teaching and is looking forward to attending more weaving conventions after a two year break.

-Blaine Davis, has been weaving for over 40 years.
+Blaine Davis has been weaving for over 40 years.
 He grew up in Maine, Idaho, and Wisconsin, but has lived in Houston for almost 50 years.
 He is also a printmaker and currently has his work shown at Archway Gallery here in Houston.

 He does both basic cloth production and tapestry weaving.
 His tapestries usually involve a lot of color, the more the better.
 When teaching beginners he concentrates on getting the students to know how to warp the loom, make basic shapes, and understand some of the more advanced techniques.
 Blaine teaches the Introduction to Tapestry